Radioactive decay: GSI anomaly

-An unexpected series of experimental results for the rate of decay of heavy highly charged radioactive ions circulating in a storage ring has provoked theoretical activity in an effort to find a convincing explanation.
-The rates of weak decay of two radioactive species with half-lives of about 40 s and 200 s are found to have a significant oscillatory modulation, with a period of about 7 s.
+An unexpected series of experimental results for the rate of decay of heavy highly charged radioactive ions circulating in a storage ring provoked theoretical activity in an effort to find a convincing explanation.
+The rates of weak decay of two radioactive species with half-lives of about 40 s and 200 s were reported to have a significant oscillatory modulation, with a period of about 7 s.

-The observed phenomenon is known as the GSI anomaly, as the storage ring is a facility at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt, Germany.
-As the decay process produces an electron neutrino, some of the proposed explanations for the observed rate oscillation invoke neutrino properties.
+The reported phenomenon is known as the GSI anomaly, as the storage ring is a facility at the GSI Helmholtz Centre for Heavy Ion Research in Darmstadt, Germany.
+As the decay process produces an electron neutrino, some of the proposed explanations for the observed rate oscillation invoked neutrino properties.
 Initial ideas related to flavour oscillation met with skepticism.
-A more recent proposal involves mass differences between neutrino mass eigenstates.
+A 2016 proposal involved mass differences between neutrino mass eigenstates.

+In a follow-up study published in 2019, measurements of about 9,000 electron-capture decays of hydrogen-like promethium-142 ions showed no periodic modulation.
+The results were consistent with exponential decay.

 Nuclear processes

-A nuclide is considered to "exist" if it has a half-life greater than 2x10^{−14}s.
+A nuclide is considered to "exist" if it has a half-life greater than 2 ×10^{−14}s.
 This is an arbitrary boundary; shorter half-lives are considered resonances, such as a system undergoing a nuclear reaction.
 This time scale is characteristic of the strong interaction which creates the nuclear force.
 Only nuclides are considered to decay and produce radioactivity.

 Nuclides can be stable or unstable.
 Unstable nuclides decay, possibly in several steps, until they become stable.
 There are 251 known stable nuclides.
 The number of unstable nuclides discovered has grown, with about 3000 known in 2006.

 The most common and consequently historically the most important forms of natural radioactive decay involve the emission of alpha-particles, beta-particles, and gamma rays.
 Each of these correspond to a fundamental interaction predominantly responsible for the radioactivity: